pensierinmusica/email-check/README.md

 `emailCheck(email, [opts])`

-The function signature accepts two arguments and returns a promise, eventually fulfilled with `true` if the email address exists, or `false` if it doesn't.
+The function signature accepts two arguments and returns a promise, eventually fulfilled with `true` if the email address exists, or `false` if it doesn't (please note that if your Internet connection is down, or port 25 is closed – e.g. by a firewall – it will always return `false`).

 - `email` (string) the email address to check.
 - `opts` (object) the options object.